lexogrine/hud-manager/README.md

 ## AR

 AR (Augmented Reality) is an option to add models / screens / objects in 3D space to the game.
-This is currently very experimental, and requires different setup.
+This is currently very experimental, and requires you to follow steps from [Embedded Mode](#embedded-hud).
- - Download and unzip HLAE
- - Replace AfxHookSource.dll with the one from here ( https://github.com/advancedfx/afx-cefhud-interop/releases/tag/v7.0.0-48e3c55 ) or newer version from release page
- - Download afx-cefhud-interop from https://github.com/advancedfx/afx-cefhud-interop/releases/tag/v7.0.0-1530590 (version recommended as of 26th of May)
- - Set HLAE's and AFX's path in LHM
- - Toggle AR in HUDs tab and start game

 To see which HUDs have AR elements, click on AR button or go to AR tab to filter them out.
 Important - for HUDs to load correctly you need to toggle them once in game, not before.